 How to Address the Issues

-Many of us have been making strategies, activities and tips that may help more number of rural students get into distance learning.
-This is particularly relevant to thousands of poor and low income students who have access only to smart phones and the internet or data facilities that they get is also quite limited.
+Many of us have been making strategies, activities, and tips that may help more rural students get into distance learning.
+This is particularly relevant to thousands of poor and low-income students who have access only to smart phones and the internet or data facilities that they get are also quite limited.
 Based on the inputs given by the various stakeholders, we have tried and put down a few tips that could help in overcoming the problem to some extent.
 We hope and believe that it will be helpful for students, and their parents who are forced to go in for at-home studies but do not have the infrastructure and Wifi connections to overcome the problem that they continue to face.

 Contact Them Regularly